EwenG/replique.el/doc/watching-visualizing-mutable-references.md

 # Watching / visualizing mutable references

-Replique supports using dedicated buffers to 'watch' the values of mutable references over time.
+Replique supports using dedicated buffers to 'watch' the values of Clojure and Clojurescript mutable references over time.

+## Demo

+[Here] is a demo of the Replique watch feature.

 ## Watching mutable references